 Kelly: Sure.
-Hi Ellie this is a really good question.
+Hi, Ellie, this is a really good question.
 And it’s one that I’ve been asked over the last few weeks.
-So again I’m learning what people are interested when they are looking for coach training now.
-But with our program everything is included, right from the materials that you’re going to read, your participation in our community forum which is where you can connect with coaches worldwide.
+So again I’m learning what people are interested in when they are looking for coach training now.
+But with our program, everything is included, right from the materials that you’re going to read, your participation in our community forum which is where you can connect with coaches worldwide.
 It’s just an amazing thing.
 The mentor coaching as Robyn mentioned is included, your graduation is included, everything you need to graduate as a certified professional coach is included.
 Once you graduate that is where you would pay your fee when you go to the ICF for your credential.
 But everything up to that point you are a certified coach is included in the cost of our program.

-ICA student: And that’s important for new coaches coming in to know that they not just…the set point of view but from the back of point of view to support.
+ICA student: And that’s important for new coaches coming in to know that they not just…the set point of view but from the back of the point of view to support.

 Robyn: yeah that’s great!
 Thanks--- you know that’s nice to hear.
-We have got all PCC trainers now.
+We have got all the PCC trainers now.
 So they know first hand the job of the certification.
-So let’s just hear from each of our guest.
+So let’s just hear from each of our guests.
 Anything that they sound interesting on this call or wasn’t covered or would like to highlight Kathy I would throw to you first.

 Kathy: Okay!
 You know I think Robyn you left on the good note when you said “no two students that are the same at ICA” and I think that it’s really worth mentioning about ICA is that while ICA is accredited by the ICF because your holding your training and your connections with students who want to become a certified professional coach with a very high regard, one of the reasons why you stay connected to the ICA is because the students are all unique.
 While on your training you coach at a higher level to ensure that whoever comes to your door for whatever amount of training is going to leave knowing they got the best training they could possibly get.

 Robyn: yeah totally!
-Well said Kathy.
+Well said, Kathy.
 Aleka is there anything you wanted to add?

 Aleka: yeah sure!
 First of all, I am learning on this call.
 This is great!
-I do wanted to speak to something I was going to mention earlier about the earlier caller that has a degree or background of psychology.
+I do want to speak to something I was going to mention earlier about the earlier caller that has a degree or background of psychology.
 And that is one thing that I really appreciated about the ICA was that I love the fact that the ICA allows you to identify and develop your own coaching model your own voice.

 Aleka: that one is the new concept for me coming from a traditional clinical psychology type of program where it’s really given to you.
 You know and even other coaching programs that I did the coaching models were very much “this is the model we use”.
 So I really appreciated the fact that I was not only able to find my voice in coaching clients but find my own voice in my own coaching business.
-I became clearer not just that I am coach but why I coach.
+I became clearer not just that I am a coach but why I coach.

 Aleka: so when I speak deeper into my own path just about why I love what I do and I think that was probably one of the most powerful takeaways that I had from the ICA.

 Robyn: ah yeah I think that’s great!
 That finding your own voice because once again just returning to the beginning of this call coaching in context.
 There are different clients, different coaching outcomes - it’s all different.
 And so you really need a coaching model that works in that context, not the coaching model that happens to be the model that the founder of the coach training school you went too happens to use.
 So I think it’s critical and thank you for reminding us Aleka.
 That’s fantastic!
 And a really great note in the call.
-Thanks everybody for coming along.
-Well be sending out the recording very soon.
+Thanks, everybody for coming along.
+Well, be sending out the recording very soon.
 And I look forward to seeing you all as certified accredited coaches.
-Thanks everyone!
+Thanks, everyone!